 It’s like having our own insurance policy.

-The bonus being that if we don’t make many claims, the fund just grows.
+The bonus is that the fund grows if we don’t make many claims.

-It’s so much better to have the money set aside than to have to resort to using credit or taking a loan with big interest attached.
+It’s so much better to have the money set aside than resorting to using a credit or taking a loan with big interest.

 So there you have it, 11 really simple budgeting tips that will help you and your family to save money each month.